shlexware/Sirius/library/StyleGuidelines.md

 ## Coding Guidelines
 All scripts must use camelCase in coding, not PascalCase or snake_case

-All Sirius scripts must use Flags (to save config)
+All scripts must use Flags (to save config)

 When writing `if` statements, if the code is simple (e.g `if not workspace then return end`), please make it one line, otherwise use multi lined `if` statements.